Dicridon/canoe/README.md

    |----third-party
 `demo`: all commands except `canoe new` should be executed under this directory.

-`config`: This files configures compilation flags
+`config`: This files configures compilation flags.

+`obj`: compiled object files are stored here.

 `src`: all source files are seperated into components. `canoe add` may add extra components to this project.